PT symmetry as a necessary and sufficient condition for unitary time evolution: Unitarity when energies are all real but incomplete

-Moreover, in the Jordan block case the converse also holds.
+Moreover, in the Jordan-block case the converse also holds.
 Specifically if one can find a $V$ operator that effects $VHV^{-1}=H^{\dagger}$, the secular equation will be real since the invariance of a determinant under similarity transforms is insensitive to Jordan-block structures.
-Thus even in the Jordan block case $\cal{P}\cal{T}$ invariance is necessary and sufficient for the existence of a $V$ operator that effects $VHV^{-1}=H^{\dagger}$.
+Thus even in the Jordan-block case $PT$ invariance is necessary and sufficient for the existence of a $V$ operator that effects $VHV^{-1}=H^{\dagger}$.

 With (\ref{E5}) holding for any states that obey (\ref{E1}) and (\ref{E2}), (\ref{E5}) will hold for non-stationary as well as stationary solutions to (\ref{E1}).
-Now in the Jordan block case the lack of energy eigenstates is compensated for (see e.g. \cite{R16}) by the presence of non-stationary solutions that typically behave as powers of $t$.
-For every missing stationary solution one finds a power-behaved in $t$ solution \cite{R17}.
-The set of all stationary plus non-stationary solutions combined is thus complete \cite{R18}.
-Since the stationary plus non-stationary solutions are complete, we can use (\ref{E5}) to infer that in the Jordan block case time evolution of wave packets will be unitary if and only if one can find a $V$ operator that effects $VHV^{-1}=H^{\dagger}$.
-Thus, as noted in \cite{R16}, even though the non-stationary solutions are power-behaved in $t$, packets containing them and the stationary solutions will still evolve with a probability that is preserved in time \cite{R19}.
+Now in the Jordan-block case the lack of energy eigenstates is compensated for (see e.g. \cite{R11e}) by the presence of non-stationary solutions that typically behave as powers of $t$.
+For every missing stationary solution one finds a power-behaved in $t$ solution.\footnote{As the parameter $\mu$ becomes very small, the $e^{- i\mu t}$ and $e^{+ i\mu t}$ phases of the two typical solutions given in (\ref{E17}) behave as $(1-i\mu t)$ and $(1+i\mu t)$, with the combination $(u_{+}-u_{-})/\mu$ limiting to a form that is linear in $t$.} The set of all stationary plus non-stationary solutions combined is thus complete.\footnote{Since non-diagonalizable Hamiltonians can be constructed as limits of diagonalizable ones, the completeness of the eigenstates of a diagonalizable Hamiltonian translates into the completeness of the stationary plus non-stationary solutions to the non-diagonalizable one, with the counting being as given in \cite{R11e}.} Since the stationary plus non-stationary solutions are complete, we can use (\ref{E5}) to infer that in the Jordan-block case time evolution of wave packets will be unitary if and only if one can find a $V$ operator that effects $VHV^{-1}=H^{\dagger}$.
+Thus, as noted in \cite{R11e}, even though the non-stationary solutions are power-behaved in $t$, packets containing them and the stationary solutions will still evolve with a probability that is preserved in time.\footnote{As noted above, for a diagonalizable $PT$-symmetric Hamiltonian $H$ the time derivative of a probability of the form $\langle n|V|m\rangle= \int dV \psi_n^{\rm L}C_m\psi_m^{\rm R}$ given in \cite{R11e} and \cite{R11ga} can be written as an asymptotic surface term.
+This probability will be preserved in time if the left- and right-eigenfunctions $\psi_n^{\rm L}$ and $\psi_m^{\rm R}$ of $H$ are well-behaved at large distances.
+When a non-diagonalizable Hamiltonian is constructed as the limit of a diagonalizable one, the behavior of $\psi_n^{\rm L}$ and $\psi_m^{\rm R}$ is modified in time but not in space.
+Thus the asymptotic surface term continues to vanish, and $ \int dV \psi_n^{\rm L}C_m\psi_m^{\rm R}$ continues to be time independent.}